 A membrane sweep is a procedure performed by a healthcare provider to help induce labor as you approach your due date.

-During this procedure, your provider will insert a gloved finger into your cervix and gently separate the amniotic sac from the uterine wall.
-This action releases hormones called prostaglandins, which may stimulate contractions and encourage labor to begin.
+During the procedure, your provider inserts a gloved finger into your cervix and gently separates the amniotic sac from the uterine wall.
+This releases hormones called prostaglandins, which may stimulate contractions and encourage labor to begin.
+You can read more about how the procedure works on the Cleveland Clinic website.

-The procedure typically lasts only a few minutes and can be done during a routine check-up.
+The sweep typically lasts only a few minutes and can be done during a routine check-up.
 While some discomfort is common, it shouldn’t be painful.

 The procedure is quick, usually just a few minutes, and may cause some discomfort, but it shouldn’t be painful.